 In accordance with the Ministry of Education's new 'healthy food' policy we actively discourage 'junk food' at school.
 This includes all high sugar, high fat, high salt foods (eg. pop, candy, chocolate bars, potato chips).
 Our district recognizes that schools must at all times be in compliance with both the 'Guidelines for Food and Beverage Sales in Schools' as well as the 'Public Health Act - Food Premises Regulation' and associated guidelines established by our local Health Authority (VIHA); therefore our district has instituted a procedure that all food that is available to students comes from a Food Safe kitchen.
 This means that any food available to students via sales or celebrations must be prepared in a Food Safe kitchen, therefore homemade food is no longer to be distributed at school.

-To access a list of valuable resources for students, please click on the Resources for Students link.
+To access a list of valuable resources for students, please click on the Student Resources link.

 All the world is a laboratory to the inquiring mind.